A slightly improved upper bound for quantum statistical zero-knowledge: Abstract

 \section{Abstract}

-The complexity class Quantum Statistical Zero-Knowledge ($\mathsf{QSZK}$), introduced by~\hyperlink{cite.Watrous02}{Watrous (FOCS 2002)} and later refined in~\hyperlink{cite.Wat09}{Watrous (SICOMP, 2009)}, has the best known upper bound $\mathsf{QIP(2)} \cap \text{co-}\mathsf{QIP(2)}$, which was simplified following the inclusion $\mathsf{QIP(2)} \subseteq \mathsf{PSPACE}$ established in~\hyperlink{cite.JUW09}{Jain, Upadhyay, and Watrous (FOCS 2009)}.
+The complexity class Quantum Statistical Zero-Knowledge ($\mathsf{QSZK}$), introduced by~\hyperlink{cite.Watrous02}{Watrous~(FOCS 2002)} and later refined in~\hyperlink{cite.Wat09}{Watrous~(SICOMP, 2009)}, has the best known upper bound $\mathsf{QIP(2)} \cap \text{co-}\mathsf{QIP(2)}$, which was simplified following the inclusion $\mathsf{QIP(2)} \subseteq \mathsf{PSPACE}$ established in~\hyperlink{cite.JUW09}{Jain, Upadhyay, and Watrous~(FOCS 2009)}.
 Here, $\mathsf{QIP(2)}$ denotes the class of promise problems that admit two-message quantum interactive proof systems in which the honest prover is typically \textit{computationally unbounded}, and $\text{co-}\mathsf{QIP(2)}$ denotes the complement of $\mathsf{QIP(2)}$.

 We slightly improve this upper bound to $\mathsf{QIP(2)} \cap \text{co-}\mathsf{QIP(2)}$ with a \textit{quantum linear-space} honest prover.
+Specifically, the honest prover uses space linear in the size of the transcript of the original $\mathsf{QSZK}$ proof system.
 A similar improvement also applies to the upper bound for the non-interactive variant $\mathsf{NIQSZK}$.
-Our main techniques are an \textit{algorithmic} version of the Holevo--Helstrom measurement and the Uhlmann transform, both implementable in quantum \textit{linear} space, implying polynomial-time complexity in the state dimension, using the recent \textit{space-efficient} quantum singular value transformation of~\hyperlink{cite.LGLW23}{Le Gall, Liu, and Wang (CC, to appear)}.
+Our main techniques are \textit{algorithmic} versions of the Holevo--Helstrom measurement and the Uhlmann transform, both implementable in quantum \textit{linear} space, implying polynomial-time complexity in the state dimension, using the recent \textit{space-efficient} quantum singular value transformation of~\hyperlink{cite.LGLW23}{Le Gall, Liu, and Wang~(CC, to appear)}.

 \pagenumbering{arabic}